• Home

 Trail Maintenance

 Our club ensures the trails are maintained and there is a lot more than just grooming to keep the trails maintained.
 We need volunteers to keep the brush down, do tree trimming, clean up after storms, add and replace signs, etc. This is another area that our volunteers donate their time and the club is reimbursed for those hours which keeps the equipment in working condition.
-Duane Staehnke is our Trail Maintenance Coordinator contact him at 651.494.4668 or email
+Kathryn & Brian Merrifield is our Trail Boss Team contact at 763-706-7559 or email

 Forms to Complete